 1. Pray with them often, and don’t forget!

 My mom said 4 prayers over the course of the morning, because praying with her children was a priority to her.
-She also said many other prayers with us, as The Maestro and I also do with our own children.
+She also said many other prayers with us, just as my husband and I do with our own children.

 There are multiple opportunities to pray with your kids each day: Family prayer in the morning and at night, over meals, before family council, and when our children need extra help or comfort.
 Take advantage of those opportunities!